celo-org/celo-proposals/CIPs/cip-remove_tobin_tax.md

 ## Specification
 ### Blockchain node

 Currently the Tobin Tax is injected in the block context [here](https://github.com/celo-org/celo-blockchain/blob/master/core/vm/vmcontext/context.go#L48).
-This can be replaced with default `Transfer` function.
+This can be replaced with the default `Transfer` function.

 This switch needs to be enabled during a hardfork.